ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-pixhawk.rst

 Connect flight controller to computer
 =====================================

-Once you've :ref:`installed a ground station <common-install-mission-planner>` on your computer, connect the flight controller using the micro USB cable as shown below.
+Once you've :ref:`installed a ground station <common-install-gcs>` on your computer, connect the flight controller using the micro USB cable as shown below.
 Use a direct USB port on your computer (not a USB hub).